Grindlay family: Scotland

-Historically held to be descended from the same Northumbrian line as their English cousins, the Scottish branch of the family is similarly thought to have originated from either Greenlaw or Greenley in the Anglian Kingdom of Northumbria, where the spelling of the family name, like the settlements, has since alternated between variants of Greenlee, Greenlaw, Grenlay, and Grindlay.
+Historically held to be descended from the same Northumbrian line as their English cousins, the Scottish branch of the family is similarly thought to have originated from either Greenlaw or Greenley in the Anglian Kingdom of Northumbria, and to have been early holders of what became the feudal Barony of Greenlaw before it merged with the Earldom of Lothian.
+The spelling of the family name, like the settlements, has since alternated between variants of Greenlee, Greenlaw, Grenlay, and Grindlay.
 The interchangeability of lee, lay and law in Scottish and northern spellings of the surname, particularly the medieval instances of Genelawe and Grenelay, and the congruity of their coats of arms, is illustrative of the familial connection.

-The family is believed to have become a sept of Clan Home and Clan Wedderburn during the emergence of the Scottish clan system in the High Middle Ages owing to common ancestry, locality, and onomatology, with the arms of Grindlay and Wedderburn sharing the motto Non Degener (Not Degenerated).
+The family is believed to have become a sept of Clan Home and Clan Wedderburn during the emergence of the Scottish clan system in the High Middle Ages owing to common ancestry, locality, and onomatology, with the arms of Grindlay and Wedderburn sharing the motto Non Degener (Not Degenerate).
 Some contemporary scholarship suggests that the family may in fact have settled in Scotland slightly later, during the 15th century, from the North Midlands, but were nevertheless established landowners and clergymen of the Scottish Lowlands by the 16th century, and closely affiliated with both clans.

 The earliest recorded of this wider line was Sir Patrick de Greenlaw (c.
 1150), a descendant of Cospatric I, the Earl of Northumbria.
 In the early 13th century, his son Sir William de Greenlaw or Grenlawa (c.
 1180) became the progenitor of Clan Home when he adopted the surname following his acquisition of the lands of Home in Berwickshire.
 A century later William de Grenlawe or Genelawe of Edinburghshire (c.
 1250) and his son Matheu (Matthew) de Grenlawe of Berwickshire (c.
 1270) signed the Ragman Rolls, alongside other Scottish aristocracy, swearing fealty to King Edward I in 1296.
 Other notable medieval decedents include William de Grenlaw (c.
 1320), Archdeacon of St. Andrews, Gilbert de Greenlaw, Grenlaw, or Grynlaw (c.
 1360), first Canon and then Bishop of Aberdeen, and Lord Chancellor of Scotland under King Robert III, Thomas de Grenlaw or Grenlay (c.
 1400), Vicar of Conveth and of Erth, Bailie of the Temple of Aberdeen, Burgess of Aberdeen, and Archdeacon of Lothian and of Orkney, Sir Alexander Grynlaw or Grynlay (c.
 1457), chaplain to John Hay, 1st Lord Hay of Yester, and George de Greenlaw or Girnelaw (c.
-1464), Commissoner for Haddington in the Parliament of Scotland.
+1464), Commissioner for Haddington in the Parliament of Scotland.